Roly5573/Advice-Project/README.md

 # Testing User Experience (UX)
 ### First Time Visit
 1. As a First Time Visitor to the site, I would like to know whhat the purpose of the site is.
-- The purpose of the website is to provide information and contacts of the free advice and support services available to the public.
+- The purpose of the website is to provide information and contacts of the free advice and support services available to the public, mainly within the London Borough of London, but some important national advice contacts are also available.
 2. As a First Time Visitor to the site, I would like to navigate through the site content easily.
 - Navigation of the website is very easy and starts with links available from the Navbar.
 The site is a scrollable page, and the advice sections are clearly seperated, firstly with Citizens Advice related services, followed by localised services within Havering.
 3. As a First Time Visitor to the site, I would like to find out more about Citizens Advice.